TaloDev/docs/docs/unity/saves.md

 Once your save has been loaded, the `OnSaveChosen` event will fire.
 Internally, this causes the `OnLoaded()` function in your Loadables to be called.

+Finally, when all your registered loadables have called their `OnLoaded()`, an `OnSaveLoadingCompleted()` event is fired, signalling that, for example, it's safe to hide your loading screen.

 ## Loadables

 Loadables are GameObjects that automatically have their data saved and loaded.
 To make a GameObject loadable, create a new MonoBehavior and extend the `Loadable` class and finally add your new component onto your GameObject.